 Berman is famous for his use of nicknames while voicing over Major League Baseball highlights.
 Throughout his career he has been praised by the media, viewers and players across the country for his lighthearted and humorous approach.
 Berman’s personal favorites from the more than 1000 monikers he has coined include Roberto “Remember the” Alomar, Bert “Be Home” Blyleven, Jim “Two Silhouettes On” Deshaies, and Fred “Crime Dog” McGriff , just a sampling of names that often reflect his interest in history and music.
 Some of his favorite NFL nicknames are Andre “Bad Moon” Rison, Curtis “My Favorite” Martin, Steve “I’ve Got You Babe” Bono and Chris Fuamatu “Bad” Ma’afala.

 A long-time aficionado of rock and roll, Berman has appeared on stage singing with Huey Lewis and the News more than a dozen times.
-In addition, he sang twice with Eddie Money, appeared in a video with Hootie and the Blowfish, and was joined by Glenn Frey of the Eagles for a special “Hotel California” Super Bowl edition of “The Swami.”
+In addition, he sang twice with Eddie Money, appeared in a video with Hootie and the Blowfish, and was joined by the late Glenn Frey of the Eagles for a special “Hotel California” Super Bowl edition of “The Swami.”

 In 1986, while working at ESPN, Berman also provided daily weekday sports commentaries for KFRC-Radio in San Francisco and, in 1987, for WFAN-Radio in New York.

 Berman graduated from Brown University in 1977 with a Bachelor of Arts degree in history.
 His first broadcasting position came while he was a student at Brown as sports director for WBRU Radio and commentator for basketball, football, ice hockey and baseball games.
-He also assisted NBC Sports telecasts in New England – including the memorable Game 6 of 1975 World Series – and served as a correspondent for WEAN, a Providence, R.I. news radio station.
+He also assisted NBC Sports telecasts in New England – including the memorable Game 6 of the 1975 World Series – and served as a correspondent for WEAN, a Providence, R.I. news radio station.
 In November 1991, he was inducted into the Brown University Athletic Hall of Fame, and in May 2007 he received an honorary Doctor of Humane Letters degree from his alma mater.

 Berman began his career as a disc jockey at WERI in Westerly, RI, hosting a news-oriented talk show and covering high school football and basketball games.
 One year later, he joined WNVR Radio in Waterbury, Conn., broadcasting high school football games, co-hosting a sports talk show and doing traffic reports.